 Reading online gave a different answer: apparently the island topography looks like a carabao.
 I’m not sure how this is so though.
 Another local we’ve talked to confirms that the name came from the island’s shape, saying that the local term Hambil is actually from the word “anvil.”

 (We actually didn’t go around asking where Carabao Island got its name.
 We were just doing small talk.)

 Carabao Island environmental management

-The beach in Carabao Island is near-perfect, except that it needs a more thorough garbage clean-up.
+The beach in Carabao Island is almost perfect, except that it needs thorough garbage clean-up.
 In the late afternoon when it was low tide, we spotted a few plastics buried in the sand along the beach.
 Similarly, the beach in front of Kameo Lodge seems to be a garbage dump of some sort.
 Perhaps this can be moved out somewhere else and the trash collected properly.

 We also talked to a former government employee who said that, for years, there has been strict regulation on construction of buildings and resorts, following a specific distance from the beach.
 Accordingly, structures are now being allowed past this perimeter.
 It will be nice to have a clarification from the local government in Romblon and an investigation if this is proven true.
 If not, I think that will be a relief for all of us.

 Carabao Island, referred to as Hambil by locals or its fancier Spanish-derived name Isla de Carabao, is part of Romblon province.

 From Caticlan, ride a tricycle to Tabon Baybay port where there are daily passenger boats to Carabao Island, for P100 per person.
 Boat schedules are 8-9AM daily.
 Return trips to Caticlan are at 6AM daily.

 From Bolabog Beach, it is also possible to charter boats from the locals for a day trip to Carabao Island.
 Rate depends on boat size and can range from P2000 (good for 4 people) to P3000-4000 (10-12 people), depending on your haggling skills.